-Nancy Alexander is a licensed physical therapist with a passion to serve adults over 50 to help make their next years their best years.
-Nancy has treated thousands of patients over her 25-year career in many different settings.
+Nancy Alexander is a licensed physical therapist and certified fitness professional with a passion to serve adults over 50 to help make their next years their best years.
+Nancy has treated thousands of patients over her 28-year career in many different settings.
 She holds numerous specialist certifications including:

 Nancy cared for her father for 18 years after her mother died which inspired her to write a memoir about their relationship and journey titled, An Unlikely Gift: Finding Inspiration Caring for My Father with Dementia.
 This was Nancy’s first book and was published in September 2018.
 Nancy’s second book was published in March 2021.
 Get UP!
-Defy Aging with Movement, shares with readers what she’s learned from her patients over the past 25 years and dispels the belief that activity should decline as you age.
+Defy Aging with Movement, shares with readers what she’s learned from her patients over the past 28 years and dispels the belief that activity should decline as you age.
 In fact, it is more important than ever.
 Visit here to find out more.
 Purchase this book here.

 “I want you to know how much I appreciate all your special effort, follow-up and coordination to realize my dream.
 Thank you.
 You are a great therapist.”JB